 There is an ongoing myth that camping isn't 'real' if you aren't cold, damp and roughing it.
 I beg to disagree...
 Fact is it doesn't need to be complicated or expensive, one of the joys of camping is it’s easy, cheap and fun.
 You can usually borrow most stuff for your first few adventures, and you can get some stuff second hand.
 We hire kit and can tailor your package to your needs — solo adventurer, couple or family.
 All funds raised from kit hire go towards our Outdoor Family Camping trips, so you can test out your own adventures and know you are helping others who perhaps face more barriers than you achieve theirs too!

-If you only buy one thing I'd make it a sleeping bag, and the best you can afford, and next would be a sleeping mat.
+If you only buy one thing I'd make it a sleeping bag or quilt, and the best you can afford, and next would be a sleeping mat.
 If you are going by car don't stint on blankets and duvets and your own pillow...
 If you are going superlight, take something that can be a pillow case!

 Down load the list here: Outdoor People Comfy Camping List

 Shelter Think about: for how many, how long, how cold/hot and how comfy.
-Also think how far you have to carry it all, and bring a trolley if needed.
+Also think how far you have to carry it all.
+You can bring a trolley if needed!
 The priority (IMHO) is warmth – it can and often will get down to 5 degrees or even lower at 4am in mid summer.
-Equaly important is keeping dry if it rains — don’t touch the sides!
+Equally important is keeping dry if it rains — don’t touch the sides!

-- Tent or hammock (what kind is another blog!)
+- A shelter - tent or hammock (what kind is another blog!)

 - Sleeping bag

-- Lights (a headtorch or torch is very useful, so are candles, and fairy kights are fun.
-A soalar powered light is just lovely)
+- Lights (a headtorch or torch is very useful, so are candles, and fairy lights are fun.
+A solar powered light is just lovely)